ResetXPDR/MSFS_AutoFPS/README.md

   - Try downloading and installing/repairing the NET desktop runtime from [here](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-7.0.20-windows-x64-installer) and [here](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-7.0.20-windows-x86-installer).
   - If still not resolved and the error code in your AutoFPS log file is Exception 31, you most likely have a corrupt MSFS installation so you can choose to either not run this app or to reinstall MSFS completely.
   - If reinstalling MSFS 2024, you need to do a clean install, as outlined for your MSFS version [here](https://flightsimulator.zendesk.com/hc/en-us/articles/17335196046108-How-to-clean-install-the-simulator-on-PC), which only takes around 15 minutes to complete and all your settings, controller assignments, career progression and your pilot profile are retained.
+- If you get an "Unable to attach MSFS - app disabled." message, the most likely cause is that MSFS and this app are running at different permission privilege levels and/or your anti-virus/malware app is blocking this app.
+To resolve, try the following:
+  - Check that MSFS is not running as administrator.
+  - Set an exclusion for this app in your anti-virus/malware app.
+  - If all else fails, try running this app as administrator.
 - If you get an "MSFS compatibility test failed - app disabled." message there are numerous possible causes:
   - You have started MSFS, made changes to MSFS settings and then started this app.
 To rectify:
     - First, try exiting this app, go to the MSFS settings menu, toggle any simple setting eg. vsync, save changes then restart this app.